microsoft/playwright/docs/src/api/class-download.md

 not performed and user has no access to the downloaded files.
 :::

+## async method: Download.cancel

+Cancels a download.
+Will not fail if the download is already finished or canceled.
+Upon successful cancellations, `download.failure()` would resolve to `'canceled'`.

 ## async method: Download.createReadStream
 * langs: java, js, csharp
 - returns: <[null]|[Readable]>